pivotal/docs-tap/install-gitops/eso/vault.hbs.md

 The configuration for the Tanzu Application Platform is divided into two separate locations:

-- sensitive configuration is stored in a AWS Secrets Manager secret created as described in the [Review and store Tanzu Application Platform installation config](#reviewstore-tap-installation-config) section.
+- sensitive configuration is stored in a Vault secret created as described in the [Review and store Tanzu Application Platform installation config](#reviewstore-tap-installation-config) section.
 - non-sensitive configuration is stored in a plain YAML file `cluster-config/values/tap-values.yaml`

 Follow these steps to split the Tanzu Application Platform values:

-1. Create the file `cluster-config/values/tap-values.yaml` by using the [Full Profile (AWS)](../install-aws/profile.hbs.md#full-profile) which contains the minimum configurations required to deploy Tanzu Application Platform on AWS.
+1. Create the file `cluster-config/values/tap-values.yaml` by using the [Full Profile sample](../install-online/profile.hbs.md#full-profile) as a guide:

     The Tanzu Application Platform values are input configurations to the Tanzu Application Platform installation and are placed under the `tap_install.values` path.